kmrsanthosh/kmrsanthosh/README.md

 # 💫 About Me:
-🏫 I am a Sophomore at Thiagarajar College of Engineering<br>🏆 SIH Finalist 2022<br>🧑‍💻 I love using Software as a solution for every Problem<br>💻 I am a competitive programmer mainly at LeetCode<br>🧑‍🎓 I’m currently learning: Computer Science and Business Systems<br>🤔 I’m currently open for: An Intern or a new job opportunity<br>🤓 Always learning new things
+🏫 I am a Sophomore at Thiagarajar College of Engineering<br>🏆 DevHack 2023 Winner<br>🏆 SIH Finalist 2022<br>🧑‍💻 I love using Software as a solution for every Problem<br>💻 I am a competitive programmer mainly at LeetCode<br>🧑‍🎓 I’m currently learning: Computer Science and Business Systems<br>🤔 I’m currently open for: An Intern or a new job opportunity<br>🤓 Always learning new things

 ## 🌐 Socials: